 Nothing says “I still love you” like a gentle caress!

 Making your marriage a priority with children takes work and sacrifice.

 Sometimes after a long day of demands, I am ready for a hot shower and the couch.

 But looking for those little moments to serve him after a long day rejuvenates both our souls, fills me with joy and creates an atmosphere of contentment in the home.

 While serving your spouse may not be a popular concept, God wants us to put others before ourselves, no matter how tired or ragged we may feel.

 Are you looking for ways to bless and serve your spouse more?
 The 28 Days of Blessing Your Spouse Challenge is a wonderful resource for your journey and to reignite the spark of service in your heart.

+Make an effort to talk about marriage with your spouse.
 Marriage with children takes intentional effort and creative planning, but when you commit to pursuing your spouse and to making him a priority, you will be amazed how quickly the spark comes back and you’ll fall more deeply in love than ever before.